-In the winter of 1965, after earning a degree in viticulture and enology from UC/Davis, and research in Europe, 25-year old David Lett moved to Oregon “with 3,000 grape cuttings and a theory”.
-He planted the cuttings in a rented nursery plot, and went looking for the perfect vineyard site.
-It was the first planting of Pinot noir, Chardonnay, and related varieties in the Willamette Valley, and the first Pinot gris in America.
+In early 1965, 25-year old David Lett moved to Oregon with “3,000 grape cuttings and a theory.”
+He was particularly determined to prove that stylistically pure Pinot noir could be grown successfully outside of Burgundy.
+In February, David planted his cuttings to root in a rented nursery plot, and began his search for the perfect vineyard site.
+This was the first planting of Pinot noir and related varieties in the Willamette Valley, and the first Pinot gris in America.